hyosung11/Launch-School/Courses/journal.md

 17:04 Decided to follow the course outline to make the study guide and it's helping me to organize better.

 18:02 Time for dinner.
 I'm almost done with the revised study guide.

+18:43 Finished the revised study guide.
+Now I want to make code examples to prepare for the interview.